joshuaayomikun/UserGuideWithGatsby/src/pages/student/StudentLogin.md

 #### How to Update student learning path

-* Click on the usericon on the navbar
+* Click on the user icon on the navbar

 <br />